-• Trade receivables or contract revenue receivables; and
+- Trade receivables or contract revenue receivables; and - All lease receivables resulting from transactions within the scope of Ind AS 116

 The application of simplified approach does not require the Company to track changes in credit risk.
 Rather, it recognises impairment loss allowance based on lifetime ECLs at each reporting date, right from its initial recognition.